 A Toolkit for a Newer Age

-Team: Christopher Leong, Dominic Leong, Christopher Lee, Dale Strong, Jessie Baxa, Gabriel Burkett, Yu-Hsiang Lin, Laura Veit
+Team: Chris Leong, Dominic Leong, Christopher Lee, Dale Strong, Jessie Baxa, Gabriel Burkett, Yu-Hsiang Lin, Laura Veit

 The iconic shapes of the tools are milled from Himalayan salt by robots, generating a contrast between advanced fabrication technologies and the organic qualities of the ancient seabed.
 The fragility of the salt will eventually push the objects toward functional obsolescence, leaving only their essential usefulness as vital human nutrient.
 This further embodies the dualistic nature of the tools—at once solidly essential and poised for decomposition.